zdurham/bamazon/README.md

 Like with the other options, the user is sent back to the main menu at the end of the action.

-## Supervisor View
+### Supervisor View
-To begin the program with the supervisor view, type `node bamazonSupervisor.js` into the terminal.
+To begin the program with the supervisor view, type `node bamazonSupervisor.js` into the console.

 The initial prompt should look like this: